department-of-veterans-affairs/vets-website/content/pages/pension/eligibility.md

 <div class="va-introtext">

-If you’re a wartime Veteran who meets certain age or disability requirements, and you’re having financial troubles, you may be able to get money through our Veterans Pension program.
+If you’re a wartime Veteran who meets certain age or disability requirements, and your income and net worth are within certain limits, you may qualify for monthly payments through our Veterans Pension program.
 Find out if you can get this benefit.

 </div>